GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ## <u>HRIS-Get-Balance flow</u>

 An agent's time-off balances is received in this flow.
-Multi-day and multi-time-off balance information are retrieved.
+This flow retrieves time off balances for all the requested dates and for extternal time off types requested.

 ### <u>Flow invocation context and details</u>